The Old Testament teaching on the Holy Spirit paves the way for the New Testament depiction of the “Third Person” of the Trinity

 ● The Writings (Psalms, Job, Proverbs, Ruth, Song of Songs, Ecclesiastes, Lamentations, Esther, Daniel, Ezra, Nehemiah, and 1 and 2 Chronicles).
 How is the Holy Spirit presented in those sections?

-All three parts of the Hebrew Bible—Torah, Prophets, and Writings—elaborate on the Spirit of God/the Lord in a special way.
+and Writings—elaborate on the Spirit of God/the Lord in a special way.
 It is also significant to observe which Old Testament books teach what about the Holy Spirit.
 The subject is gradually developed until its climax in the New Testament.

 In the Torah, the foundation of all biblical teaching, there are five direct passages about the “Spirit of God” and, surprisingly, none about the “Spirit of the Lord.”
 References to the divine Spirit occur 16 times in 15 verses, mainly in three books—Genesis, Exodus, and Numbers.
 These texts appear in the Pentateuch as follows: